• THURNE MOUTH OPEN REGATTA 2023 •

 To ensure we run a safe event:

-- PLEASE MOOR ONLY IN THE LOCATIONS SUGGESTED IN THE MOORING SECTION ABOVE and follow the guidance and restrictions outlined.
+- PLEASE MOOR ONLY IN THE LOCATIONS SUGGESTED IN THE MOORING SECTION BELOW and follow the guidance and restrictions outlined.
 Thank you.

-- Regretfully THIS YEAR THERE IS TO BE NO CAMPING or SLEEPING IN VEHICLES ON THE CAR PARKING FIELD – Please try to find a berth on a boat or contact other local campsites.
+- Regrettably THIS YEAR THERE IS TO BE NO CAMPING or SLEEPING IN VEHICLES ON THE CAR PARKING FIELD– Please try to find a berth on a boat or contact other local campsites.
 Car parking is by kind permission of the landowners.
 Please always treat their land with respect and follow signs for parking.

 - Please always use the handrail when using the bridge to and from the car park and toilets, and take care when using it.
 Children should be supervised when using the bridge and should not play on or around it.